serverless/test/docs/run-serverless.md

 Name of the last lifecycle hook to be run.
 Registered hooks for all following evens will be discarded

+#### `awsRequestStubMap`

+When provided, then `serverless.getProvider('aws').request` will be stubbed, and provided response map will ensure expected responses.

+See [configure-aws-request-stub](./configure-aws-request-stub.md) for more info

 #### `modulesCacheStup` (optional)

 When provided, serverless instance will be created out of freshly required module,